What direct payments can be used for

 How much you can get

-The amount you receive will depend on the assessment your local Trust makes of your needs.
-Direct payments are made directly into your bank, building society, Post Office or National Savings account.
+The amount you receive depends on the Trust’s assessment of your needs.
+The Trust makes payments to your bank, building society, Post Office or National Savings account.

 Effect on other benefits